If you can’t wait to see Geralt’s new adventures in season three, we prepared a list of the ten best tv shows like The Witcher.

 Lyra is a brave woman, that was destined since birth to take a dangerous journey to the cold north in search of her kidnapped friend.
 Her adventurous journey leads her to a series of epic scenarios and ultimately to other worlds.

-Based on the trilogy by author Philip Pullman, this series is fantasy at its best, it hypnotizes you and takes you to a different zone with beautiful landscaped and brand new refreshing ideas – the ultimate 60 minutes of escapism.
+Based on the trilogy by author Philip Pullman, this series is fantasy at its best, it hypnotizes you and takes you to a different zone with beautiful landscaping and brand new refreshing ideas – the ultimate 60 minutes of escapism.

 Watch now: Amazon